godruoyi/laravel-tips/README.md

 ## Principle

-We load the all tips from [LaravelDaily laravel-tips](https://github.com/LaravelDaily/laravel-tips) and store them in a json file, and then we use [bat](https://github.com/sharkdp/bat) to display the tips in the terminal.
+We load the all tips from [LaravelDaily Tips](https://github.com/LaravelDaily/laravel-tips) and store them in a json file, then we use [bat](https://github.com/sharkdp/bat) to display the tips in the terminal.

 ## TODO